bcambl/rpda/README.md

 ```
 rpda finish --group TestGroup_CG --copy Example_CN
 ```

-## Additional Flags

-- `--debug`: will print various important variables and run various debugging functions
-- `--check`: will run allow the application to execute _without_ making any changes (readonly mode)

 ## Project Dependencies/Libraries
 The following libraries were used in the creation of this project: